 All meetings of the Faculty Senate are open.
 By a majority vote, however, the Senate may go into closed session with only members of the General Faculty present.
 Any member of the General Faculty may be recognized to speak.
 The time of a non-member may be limited at the discretion of the presiding officer, subject to the authority of the Senate to extend or curtail a non-member’s time by majority vote.
 [Art.
 IV, Section D (3), (4); Bylaws of the Faculty Senate, Section A (3), (5)]

-For other rules pertaining to the meetings of the Faculty Senate, please visit the Web site of the FSU Faculty Senate, The Bylaws of the Faculty Senate. http://facsenate.fsu.edu/forms/Bylaws.pdf
+For other rules pertaining to the meetings of the Faculty Senate, please visit the Faculty Senate bylaws on the Web site.

 Standing committees arrange with the Chair of the Steering Committee to have their reports placed on the Faculty Senate agenda.
 Except by unanimous consent of the Senate, a committee report that is not on the agenda may not be considered for action.
 Any report on the agenda should be distributed to the Senate membership two days before the meeting.
 [Bylaws of the Faculty Senate, Section F (17)-(18)]

-The duties, composition, and procedures governing the work of the 13 standing committees are as follows.
-These can also be found on the Faculty Senate Web site located at http://facsenate.fsu.edu.
+The duties, composition, and procedures governing the work of the 14 standing committees are as follows.
+These can also be found on the Faculty Senate Web site.

 - Budget Advisory Committee